distributeaid/next-website-v2/src/components/visualization/ShipmentVisualisation.md

 - `id`: The property used to identify each segment.
 - `value`: The property used to determine the size of each segment.
 - `cornerRadius`: The corner radius for the segments.
 - `borderWidth` and `borderColor`: The border settings for the segments.
+The border settings for the segments, increased to 4 to improve separation of data.
 - `colors`: The color scheme used for the chart.
+- `inheritColorFromParent`: Set to `false` to improve visibility.
 - `childColor`: Configuration for the colors of child segments.
-- `enableArcLabels` and `arcLabelsSkipAngle`: Configuration for arc labels.
+- `enableArcLabels` and `arcLabelsSkipAngle`: Configuration for arc labels, with the skip angle set to 35 to reduce clutter.
 - `layers`: Custom layers for rendering additional elements on the chart.
-- `tooltip`: Configuration for the tooltip.
+- `tooltip`: Configuration for the tooltip to allow user to view details of segments of the chart.
+- `animate`: Set to `false` to reduce lag when allowing user to drill-down to child segments.

 ```javascript
 <ResponsiveSunburst